It looks like you're using an Ad Blocker.

 These are OUR conclusions, not any one else's.

 Originally posted by Unity_99

 As much as it may not be accepted by some, it will reach far more people if its published in a book, (and in a monied world he gets paid for this) and then later comes out in low cost kindle, and free pdf form, than if its just a document kicking around online.

-edit on 10/9/2012 by schuyler because: (no reason given)
+edit on 8-10-2012 by Agit8dChop because: (no reason given)

 Originally posted by chelle21689